 When green flag clicked block – The blocks attached below this block will run when the green flag is clicked.

-When space key pressed block – The blocks attached below this block will run when the selected key is pressed.
+When the space key is pressed block – The blocks attached below this block will run when the selected key is pressed.

 When this sprite clicked block – When the sprite gets clicked, the blocks attached below this block will run.